bbkr/UpRooted/README.md

 ...
 ```

-Keep reading to find out which variants of each actor are available and how to implement your own.
+Keep reading to find out which variants of each module are available, and maybe even how to implement your own.

 ## METHODS